ulyssetsd/ulyssetsd.github.io/README.md

 > Working environment:
 > -	AGILE SCRUM methodology
-> -	Spring MVC as J2EE Framework, Hibernate as ORM and Thymeleaf and JS for the front
+> -	Spring MVC as J2EE Framework, Hibernate as ORM, and Thymeleaf and JS for the front
-> -	Continuous Integration (CI) with tools such as: GIT, Jenkins, Maven, Nexus
+> -	Continuous Integration (CI) with tools such as GIT, Jenkins, Maven, Nexus
 > My responsibilities were:
 > -	User Story evaluation and development
 > -	Use Case design and test automation